learn-co-curriculum/react-hooks-hogwild/README.md

 There are lots of ways to build this project, and while some ways are better than others, there is no 'right' way!
 Start by wireframing what you want the app to look like and breaking it up into components.

+One good model to follow for this is [Thinking in React](https://reactwithhooks.netlify.app/docs/thinking-in-react.html).

 Once you've decided on your components, use the MVP (minimum viable product) approach.
 What's the simplest thing we can render to the page?
 Perhaps a